To help you maximize the effectiveness and efficiency of the Liquibase workflow, we recommend that you implement the following best practices.

 - Test the new application code together with the database change.

-- Commit both changesets and the application code.
+- Commit both the changeset and the application code to source control.

-Datical Enterprise is a commercial product which builds on the core Liquibase functionality.
-Beyond versioning and managing database changes, Datical Enterprise bridges the gap between development and operations with capabilities that enable a fully unified and automated path for database code.
+Liquibase Enterprise is a commercial product that builds upon core Liquibase functionality.
+Beyond versioning and managing database changes, Liquibase Enterprise bridges the gap between development and operations with the following features and capabilities, all of which help to enable a fully unified and automated path for database code:

-- Datical Enterprise has a web interface, command line interface, and REST API.
+- Web interface, command line interface, and REST API.
 All interfaces are secure and require authentication.

-- Datical Enterprise generates an immutable artifact for database code for consistent, repeatable, and automation-ready downstream deployments.
+- Generation of unchangeable artifacts for database code, ensuring consistent, repeatable, and automation-ready downstream deployments.

-- Datical Enterprise forecasts the impact of database changes with an object-based model of the target database to ensure that there are no errors or issues when deploying database changes.
+- Impact forecasting of database changes with an object-based model of the target database, thereby preventing errors or issues when deploying changes.